ugurilgin/37-Harvard-CS50--Web-Python-and-JavaScript/LECTURE02-HTMLCSS.md

 14. `git checkout feature`
 15. `git branch`
 16. open [001-index.html](/lecture02-htmlcss/001-index.html) and you'll see file with second line 'Here is a new feature!'
-17. 11. `git checkout master`
+17. `git checkout master`
-12. `git branch`
+18. `git branch`
-13. open [001-index.html](/lecture02-htmlcss/001-index.html) and you'll see original file without second line 'Here is a new feature!'
+19. open [001-index.html](/lecture02-htmlcss/001-index.html) and you'll see original file without second line 'Here is a new feature!'
+20. `git log` to see commit on master branch
+21. `git checkout feature`
+22. `git branch`
+23. `git log` to see commit on feature branch

 ### Case 02 Simulate if other member team has modify [002-hellogitmodified.html](/lecture01-git/002-hellogitmodified.html) on github sites and pull to local machine (20:00)
 01. open [001-hello.html](/lecture01-git/001-hello.html) in local machine